sumup/sumup-ios-sdk/README.md

 that combines a static library, its headers and bundles containing resources such as images and localizations.
 Please follow the steps below to prepare your project:

-1. Add the `SumupSDK.embeddedframework` to your Xcode project (e.g. in the group Frameworks).
+1. Add the `SumupSDK.embeddedframework` to your Xcode project.
-Please ensure that the following frameworks are part of your app's target:

-        SumupSDK.embeddedframework/SumupSDK.framework
-        SumupSDK.embeddedframework/Reources/SMPSharedResources.bundle
-        SumupSDK.embeddedframework/Resources/YTLibResources.bundle

-2. Link your app to `SumupSDK.framework`.
+2. Link your app against `SumupSDK.framework`.
 3. Link your app against the following system frameworks:

+        Accelerate
         AVFoundation
-        Accelerate
         MapKit

 4. Add `-ObjC` to "Other Linker Flags" if not yet included.

+5. Add the bundles provided in `SumupSDK.embeddedframework/Resources` to your app target.

+        SumupSDK.embeddedframework/Resources/SMPSharedResources.bundle
+        SumupSDK.embeddedframework/Resources/YTLibResources.bundle

 > Note:
 > You can use the [sample app](https://github.com/sumup/sumup-ios-sdk/tree/master/SumupSDKSampleApp) that is provided with the SumUp SDK as a reference project.
 The Xcode project contains sample apps written in Objective-C and Swift.

 ### Supported device orientation
 The SDK supports all device orientations on iPad and portrait on iPhone.